 You’ve defined the prospect’s pain point and created targeted content that helps them better understand that pain point.
-What comes next?
+What comes next in your buyer’s journey marketing funnel?
 After the discovery stage, the customer moves into the “consideration” stage.
 Here they have some basic facts, but they’re looking at specific companies and asking, “Who can help me solve this problem best?”

 As with the awareness stage, it’s important to measure the right metrics.
 At this point, you should be monitoring returning visitors.
 For example, is one group of prospects returning more frequently than another?
 Understand why.
 For product demonstrations, measure those captured leads, which should be consistently growing over time.